kevinhennessy/Angular_Sig/Session 3/readme.md

     * It uses **providers** for dependency injection.
     * Dependency injector creates the instance to be injected
 * Where to set providers
-    * In the root module
+    * In the root module - this is the default place to configure DI providers
     * In other modules
         * they will still be available throughout the app
         * exception for lazy loaded modules
-    * In component or decorative decorator (Chapter 6 -- pp 334-37) using
+    * In a component or directive decorator (Chapter 6 -- pp 334-37) using
         * **providers** property - available to its view children, content children and their descendants
         * **viewProviders** property - can only be injected in the view children
 * **Services** are assigned to **providers**
+    * You can take any JavaScript object and use it as a service
-    * A service is nothing more than a class in Angular.
+    * But typically a service is a class
     * It remains nothing more than a class until you register it with an Angular injector.
-    * All services in Angular are objects – so I can take any JavaScript object and use it as a service
 * We assign services to providers in four ways
     1. Default that works in 99% of cases.
         * See the example in **services.module.ts** in the trainer/src/components/services folder.